 Understanding the difference between journals and publishers, and the types of articles on-line, empowers you to better judge the field.
 It is an unfortunate fact that people do try to misrepresent this information.
 The most common misrepresentation of this information I've seen is for the journal Scientific Reports, published by Nature.
 This journal was created to accept any research paper that is scientifically valid, no matter perceived importance.
+This means that there is little or no barrier for publication to this journal.
 The Journal Nature published by Nature on the other hand only accepts what is perceived to be the most exciting and impactful research in the world.
 As you can see, these two journals by the same publisher have an enormous difference in impact on average.
-However, more times than I can count, I've seen people reference their own work published in Scientific Reports and try to imply it is published in Nature... do not be fooled!
+However, more times than I can count, I've seen people reference work published in Scientific Reports and try to imply it is published in Nature.
+If I ever see you do this I will be super unhappy.